sikaeducation/curriculum/courses/301/standards/build-dynamic-pages-react/topics/controlled-forms-react/README.md

 2. A function called `updateValue` is created that accepts an `event` as a parameter and calls `setInputValue` with `event.target.value`, which will be the whatever the current value of the input is.
 3. A JSX element is returned that has its value set to `inputValue`, and whenever a user changes the value of the input, the `updateValue` function will be called.

-Put differently, the value of the `<input />` is `inputValue`, and when it changes `updateValue` is called, which changes the value of `inputValue`.
+Put differently, the value of the `<input />` is `inputValue`.
+When it changes `updateValue` is called, which changes the value of `inputValue`.
 This is the circular flow of controlled forms.

 ![Diagram of controlled input circular flow](assets/controlled-input.png)

-This works for a single input, but to truly capture user input, it needs to be done in the context of an entire form.
-That looks like this:
+This works for a single input, but to truly capture user input it needs to be done in the context of an entire form:

 ```js
 const LoginForm = ({login}) => {